-The University of Manchester is offering masters programmes for Ethiopian, Ugandan, Rwandan and Tanzanian students for entry in September 2019.
-The grants cover full tuition fees, return international air fares and living expenses.
+The University of Manchester is offering Masters Scholarships for Ethiopian, Ugandan, Rwandan and Tanzanian students for entry in September 2020.
+The scholarships cover full tuition fees, return international airfares and living expenses.

 User Review( votes)

-- Applications Deadline: We will open for applications for entry in September 2019 on August 1, 2018 and the deadline to apply is September 9, 2018 at 5pm GMT.
+Applications Deadline: We will open for applications for entry in September 2020 on August 1, 2019, and the deadline to apply is September 9, 2019, at 5 pm GMT.
+Where there is a closing date for a particular master’s course, it will be stated on the individual course pages.

-- Course Level: The studentships are offered for pursuing Master’s programmes.
+- Course Level: Scholarships are offered for pursuing Master’s programmes.

-- Study Subject: The studentships are available for specific courses in engineering, environment, health sciences, development, education, textiles and law.
+- Study Subject: Scholarships are available for specific courses in engineering, environment, health sciences, development, education, textiles and law.

-Entrance Requirements: Our master’s opportunities are aimed at talented applicants, especially from disadvantaged backgrounds.
+Entrance Requirements: Our master’s scholarships are aimed at talented applicants, especially from disadvantaged backgrounds.
 To apply for a scholarship, you must:

 - Have at least 18 months’ work experience (this includes unpaid internships or voluntary work);